-Many who meet the Social Security wage limit use their “bonus” to fund a vacation, pay for holiday gifts, or lighten their financial load.
-If your financial house is in order, said Curcio, that isn’t necessarily wrong.
-But before you fritter found money away, consider the following shrewd moves.
+Many who meet the Social Security wage limit use their “bonus” to fund a vacation or pay for holiday gifts.
+If your financial house is already in order, said Curcio, that isn’t necessarily wrong.
+But before you fritter found money away, consider the following alternative shrewd moves.

 “First, look at your short-term savings,” said Claerbout.
 “Do you have enough saved for an unexpected emergency?”

 Most financial professionals recommend setting three to six months’ worth of living expenses aside in an interest-bearing account, but you may need to save up to a year’s worth of expenses if your job is unstable or your income is uncertain.